aadimator/aadimator.com/content/certificates/machine-learning-coursera/index.md

 ---
 title: Machine Learning
-subtitle: A lovely new website design for this household name technology company.
-description: This is a demo post that shows what you can do inside portfolio and blog posts.
-We’ve included everything you need to create engaging posts and case studies to show off your work in a beautiful way.
+subtitle: One of the best courses on Machine Learning, taught by Andrew Ng.
+description: In this class, I learned about the most effective machine learning techniques and gained practice in implementing them and getting them to work for myself.
+More importantly, I learned about not only the theoretical underpinnings of the techniques but also gained the practical know-how needed to quickly and powerfully apply these techniques to new problems.
+Finally, I learned about some of Silicon Valley's best practices in innovation as it pertains to machine learning and AI.
-color: 365953
+color: "365953"
 featured: true
 categories:
 - Certificates
 - Coursera
 tags:
+- Machine Learning
 - Certificates
 - Coursera
 authors:
 - Aadam
 resources:
 - src: "**.webp"
-    name: "Certificate: Machine Learning"
+  name: 'Certificate: Machine Learning'
+date: 2017-08-25T21:14:42Z

 ---

-In this class,I learned about the most effective machine learning techniques, and gained practice implementing them and getting them to work for myself.
-More importantly,I learned about not only the theoretical underpinnings of learning, but also gained the practical know-how needed to quickly and powerfully apply these techniques to new problems.
+In this class, I learned about the most effective machine learning techniques and gained practice in implementing them and getting them to work for myself.
+More importantly, I learned about not only the theoretical underpinnings of the techniques but also gained the practical know-how needed to quickly and powerfully apply these techniques to new problems.
 Finally, I learned about some of Silicon Valley's best practices in innovation as it pertains to machine learning and AI.

 This course provides a broad introduction to machine learning, data mining, and statistical pattern recognition.